Patent encumbrance of large automotive NiMH batteries: Chevron and Cobasys

 In October 2000, oil company Texaco announced the purchase of General Motors' share in GM Ovonics.
 Texaco was itself acquired by rival Chevron, which was announced a few days later (and completed a year later).

 At that time, Toyota was using NiMH batteries in the electric RAV4 SUV available in California.
 In March 2001, Chevron-controlled Ovonics filed a patent infringement suit against Toyota's battery supplier, Panasonic, as well as against Toyota itself, that led to a negotiated settlement in 2004.
 The agreement included extensive cross-licensing of each company's patents; a joint research venture to improve nickel hydride battery technology; and a ban on Panasonic's and Toyota's use of large format NiMH batteries for certain transportation uses until 2010.
 Information about what exactly were these particular transportation uses of NiMH batteries - that ChevronTexaco has forbidden - was suppressed due to a gag order placed on Toyota.
+This Gag Order was so effective that Panasonic did not Develop Size C and D Eneloop Batteries.

 This way, ChevronTexaco forced Toyota to end production of the first generation Toyota RAV4 EV.
 However, the existing RAV4 EVs were not crushed.
 After the court granted a motion to stay proceedings (January 2002) and the ICC also agreed to hold its proceedings, Toyota allowed customers to buy their RAV4 EVs (March 2002 onwards), previously only available on a lease, even though it was not required by the California law to do so - and Toyota's obligations under the MOA with the California Air Resources Board's ZEV mandate were already fulfilled.
 Moreover, production and sales continued during the time the proceedings were halted, and sales ended only shortly (November 2002) before the parties entered into an arbitration agreement (December 2002), even though the last delivered vehicles had to be built with non-standard manufacturing techniques such as assembling a vehicle from spare parts (deliveries continued until September 2003).
 This shows obvious interest of at least some people in Toyota to keep the electric RAV4 alive.

 After the forced discontinuation of the first-gen RAV4 EV and until Chevron-held patents expired, no new NiMH electric car was offered for sale or lease in the United States.
 Forced by Chevron to abandon plug-in vehicles, Toyota continued to use NiMH batteries in the non-plug-in Prius hybrid.

 In 2003, Texaco Ovonics Battery Systems was restructured into Cobasys, a 50/50 joint venture between ChevronTexaco and Ovonics, now known as Energy Conversion Devices (ECD) Ovonics.
 Energy Conversion Devices announced that they had exercised an option to purchase back 4,376,633 shares of stock from a Chevron subsidiary, and would cancel and return them to authorized-unissued status.
 This is the exact number of shares that was listed as owned by ChevronTexaco in the January 15, 2003 filing.